Correlation between U/Th and Pb/Os abundance ratios and its application in nuclear cosmochronology: Introduction

 Age of the universe is one of the most fundamental quantities in cosmology, which is important for understanding the origin and evolution of the Universe~\citep{Gamow1946Phys.Rev.}, the dark matter and dark energy~\citep{Peebles2003Rev.Mod.Phys.}, and the basic theory of gravitation~\citep{Caldwell2009ARNPS}.
 Perhaps even more importantly, it is crucial for satisfying human curiosity.
 In modern cosmology, the age of the Universe refers to the time elapsed since the Big Bang.
 Although humanity's understanding of the cosmic age has gradually deepened over time, debate still exists~\citep{Bennett2013Astrophys.J.Suppl.Ser., PlanckCollaboration2020Astron.Astrophys., Jee2019Science, Chen2019Nat.Astron.}.
 Ages of the very metal-poor stars~\citep{Beers2005Nucl.Phys.A} can set lower limits on the cosmic age, as they are believed to be formed at the early epoch of the universe~\citep{Piatti2017Mon.Not.Roy.Astron.Soc.}, and their surface abundances have probably not changed since these stars were formed, except for radioactive decay.
 Ages of these stars can thus be determined by the technique of nuclear cosmochronology, which compares the observed present abundances of long-lived radioactive nuclides with the theoretically predicted initial abundances.
 This method is independent of cosmological distance and Galactic evolution, which can be used as an independent dating technique for the Universe.

 The long half-lives of actinide nuclides $^{232}$Th and $^{238}$U render them ideal candidates as nuclear chronometers for determining the ages of very metal-poor stars.
 The present abundances for these nuclides can be obtained from astrophysical observations, while their initial abundances should be given by theoretical simulations of the rapid neutron capture nucleosynthesis process ($r$-process) as actinides can only be produced by this process.
-A number of investigations in $r$-process nuclear cosmochronology have been made so far in the literature~\citep{Fowler1960Ann.Phys., Butcher1987thorium, Thielemann1993PR, Cowan1999Astrophys.J., Goriely2001Astron.Astrophys., Schatz2002Astrophys.J., Otsuki2003NewAstron., Kratz2007Astrophys.J., Heng2014JPG, Wu2022Astrophys.J.152, Wu2023Sci.Bull.}.
+A number of investigations in $r$-process nuclear cosmochronology have been made so far in the literature~\citep{Fowler1960Ann.Phys., Butcher1987thorium, Thielemann1993PR, Cowan1999Astrophys.J., Goriely2001Astron.Astrophys., Schatz2002Astrophys.J., Otsuki2003NewAstron., Niu2009Phys.Rev.C, Kratz2007Astrophys.J., Heng2014JPG, Wu2022Astrophys.J.152, Wu2023Sci.Bull.}.
 Most of these works provided zero-decay abundances for the actinide nuclides from $r$-process simulations that are able to reproduce the Solar $r$-process abundances of stable nuclides or inferred for the solar system.
 The zero-decay abundances are then utilized for different metal-poor stars.
 This is grounded in the assumption that initial $r$-process abundance patterns are the same for different stars, including the sun, namely the universality assumption of $r$-process abundance patterns.
+Under this assumption, the uncertainties of nuclear cosmochronology from both nuclear physics inputs and astrophysical conditions have been systematically studied~\citep{Niu2009Phys.Rev.C}, which are quite considerable.